cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 ## #7: "Object prototypes do not scale well to large applications; it’s a rather primitive and sloppy way to do object-oriented programming (but it’s flexible!)."

 Yet again, grasping for straws.

 No examples were given to support the assertion that *"Object prototypes do not scale well to large applications."*

+A dynamic and weakly-typed language like Javascript might not be ideal for enforcing interfaces in huge applications *(TypeScript to the rescue here!)*, but that has nothing to do with the difference between prototypal and classical inherence.

+The author is conflating unrelated issues here.

 ## #8: "Asynchronous programming in JavaScript is very messy."